idris-lang/Idris-dev/docs/tutorial/modules.rst

     main = do let t = toTree [1,8,2,7,9,3]
               print (Btree.toList t)

-The same names can be defined in multiple modules.
-This is possible because in practice names are *qualified* with the name of the module.
+The same names can be defined in multiple modules: names are *qualified* with the name of the module.
+The names defined in the ``Btree`` module are, in
-The names defined in the ``Btree`` module are, in full:
+full:

 + ``Btree.BTree``
 + ``Btree.Leaf``